Kunlé Adeyemi

 Kunlé Adeyemi was born on the 7 April 1976 and is a Nigerian architect, urbanist and creative researcher.
 Adeyemi is founder and principal of NLÉ, an architecture, design and urbanism practice, based in Amsterdam, in the Netherlands.
 Adeyemi studied at the University of Lagos in Nigeria and Princeton University in New Jersey, the United States.
-Before starting his own office in the Netherlands, he worked nearly a decade at Office for Metropolitan Architecture (OMA).
+Before starting his office in the Netherlands, he worked nearly a decade at Office for Metropolitan Architecture (OMA).

 Early life

-Adekunle Adeyemi was born and raised in Kaduna, in the north of Nigeria, and studied and started his early career in Lagos.
+Adekunle Adeyemi was born and raised in Kaduna, in northern Nigeria, and studied and started his early career in Lagos.
 His father was a modernist architect and started one of the first indigenous architecture firms in North Nigeria in the 1970s.
 In his mid-teens, Adeyemi had the opportunity to design his first house, for a friend of his father.

-Adeyemi studied architecture at the University of Lagos in Nigeria, and finished his Bachelor as Best Graduate.
+Adeyemi is an alumnus of Federal Government Academy, Suleja, Nigeria's school for the education of gifted children, where he was a member of the inaugural class that graduated in 1992.
+He studied architecture at the University of Lagos in Nigeria, and finished his Bachelor as Best Graduate.
 In 2005, Adeyemi received a Post-Professional degree at Princeton University School of Architecture in New Jersey.
-At that university, Adeyemi investigated together with Peter Eisenman, the rapid urbanization and the role of market economies in developing cities of the Global South, focusing on Lagos.
+At that university, Adeyemi investigated with Peter Eisenman, the rapid urbanization and the role of market economies in developing cities of the Global South, focusing on Lagos.